Delhi Police make big BREAKTHROUGH in Shraddha Murder Case, DNA samples unravel mystery

 The police also stated that the corpse parts will be sent for post-mortem testing.
 The investigation is now underway.
 The senior officers investigating Shraddha Walkar's atrocious murder by her live-in lover Aaftab Poonawala feel the results will be critical to the probe.

-Poonawala was arrested last month and is presently being held in Tihar jail based on his confession of murdering Walkar and slicing her body into 35 pieces to dispose of it.
+Poonawala was arrested last month and is presently being held in Tihar jail based on his confession of murdering Walkar and slicing her body into 35 pieces for disposal.
 Poonawala, on 9 December, appeared in court via video conference, and his judicial detention was extended for another 14 days.
-The Mehrauli forest yielded 13 decaying bones and part of a jaw that were thought to belong to the 27-year-old lady.
+The Mehrauli forest yielded 13 decaying bones and part of a jaw that was thought to belong to the 27-year-old Shraddha.

 According to ANI sources, FSL is required to submit the results of Aftab's polygraph and narco test.
-Aaftab Poonawala's narco analysis test was performed on 1 December at the Baba Saheb Ambedkar Hospital in Rohini, the national capital.
-Vikas Walkar, Shraddha Walkar's father, has requested the death penalty for the accused Aaftab Poonawalla and said that he endured many issues as a result of the Vasai Police.
-Vikas said that "Shraddha would have been alive" if the Vasai Police had assisted him.
-However, he stated that the Delhi Police had guaranteed his family that justice would be served.
+Aaftab Poonawala's narco analysis test was performed on 1st December at the Baba Saheb Ambedkar Hospital in Rohini.
+Vikas Walkar, Shraddha Walkar's father, has requested for death penalty to the accused Aaftab Poonawalla.
+Vikas said that "Shraddha would have been alive" if the Vasai Police had assisted him on time.
+However, he stated that the Delhi Police had guaranteed his family that justice would be done.